Allotments in the Parish

 Allotment gardening has experienced an increase in popularity recently.
 Allotments are an important and valuable community resource, providing local residents with the opportunity to grow a wide variety of produce, soft fruit and flowers that they perhaps would not otherwise have the space for.

-The Parish Council operates allotment gardens on the Quainton Road site.
+The Parish Council operates allotment gardens on the Quainton Road site and in early 2023 added 9 extra plots.

 The Council offer both large and small allotments.
 If you are new to allotment gardening you may wish to take on a small plot in the first instance, as the maintenance of a large plot takes considerable time and commitment.